Sales Empowerment Group Blog

 We're referring to this webinar as part of our "BDR/SDR" trilogy.
 If you found this helpful, we also recommend checking out our recaps on "Building a BDR Team: 5 Things We Learned from Brian Bourke at SEKO Logistics" and "How Aligning Sales and Marketing Bolsters Pipeline: 11 Best Practices from Jason Torgler at A-LIGN."
 If you'd like to talk about your team's specific situation or you're looking to build a BDR/SDR team for the first time and need some help, feel free to contact us here.
 We love helping companies grow and scale their outbound sales function.

-Tags: Sales Tips, Sales Success, BDR
+Tags: sales tips, Sales Success, BDR

 Written by Brian O'Neil